davidemms/OrthoFinder/README.md

 Trees for Orthogroups
 =====================
-The 'trees_from_MSA.py' utility will automatically generate multiple sequence alignments and gene trees for each orthologous group generated by OrthoFinder.
+The 'trees_from_MSA.py' utility will automatically generate multiple sequence alignments and gene trees for each orthogroup generated by OrthoFinder.
 For example, once OrthoFinder has been run on the example dataset, trees_from_MSA can be run using:

 **python trees_from_MSA.py ExampleDataset/Results_\<date\> -t 16**